sunsande/Vue.js-ASP.NET-MVC-intergration/README.md

 So imagine now we have an existing ASP.NET MVC project and we would like to add some nice new Vue.js components into it.
 We will develop these new components inside the `vuejs_src` project and put them ready for use to the ASP.NET MVC project.

-So here particularly we will create two extremly simple Vue.js components named `Feature1` and `Feature2`.
+So here particularly we will create two extremely simple Vue.js components named `Feature1` and `Feature2`.
 We will configure the Vue.js project to build multiple components (`*.js` files) to a dedicated solution `vuejs` folder.
 From there on the ASP.NET MVC view files (or any html files from the solution) will be able to reference and use these Vue.js components.

 > As you surely know Vue.js has development and production mode.
 We would like to keep using these and furthermore we would like to be able to build development versions of our Vue.js components so we can use the Vue.js developer tools in the browser while we are running the components in the ASP.NET MVC views.
 So we have 3 modes:
 > 1) Vue.js development mode (this is the Vue.js CLI local development server with hot reload) - here we do not use the ASP.NET MVC at all!